ajgroh/ML-Group-33/index.md

 As shown in the results, performing PCA to reduce the dimensionality of our dataset before training a logistic regression model and neural network did not improve the accuracy.
 Principal Component Analysis enabled us to visualize the data which was helpful for understanding the grouping of our data in two dimensions.
 When the dimmensionality of the data was reduced, we most likely lost some information that related to the output of making the playoffs; therefore, it is understandable that the models performed worse when trained on the dimension-reduced data set.

+It makes sense why PCA does not really work, as if you think about it, there is no "clear cut" way for a team to win a game of football.
+Some teams don't have a very strong offense, but their defense makes up for it, letting the team pull out a win.
+This would mean that the defensive features would have high importance for those teams making the playoffs.
+Other teams have horrible defenses with dominant offenses, giving an opposite image of feature importance.
+Therefore, when PCA is run, it likely removes some features that are not very important to the majority of the training set, but are still important to a lot of other datapoints, resulting in low test accuracy.

 The Support Vector Machine algorithm consistently performs the best on our dataset.
 We used learning curves to tune the hyperparamter C in order to maximize the accuracy on the test set for this model.
 As C increases in size, the model forms a smaller margin.
 We plotted C values ranging from 0.0001 to 100 to find which range created the best model for our data set.
 Based on our learning curves, we concluded that the SVM model performs best when C = 0.5.
 In addition to having the highest accuracy, SVM also has the lowest variance on our dataset.
 Therefore, SVM with an rbf kernel appears to be the best algorithm for fitting our problem given our dataset.

 The next highest performance was logistic regression; however, both the logistic regression model and the neural network performed very similarly.
 Logistic regression had an average accuracy that was 0.7% higher than the neural network but also had a higher variance (0.000034 higher).
 The logistic regression model works well for this problem because it is a binary classification problem where our features are continuous variables.
 The neural network performs well because of the number of parameters that it trains.
 The model can fit complex trends in data because it trains a high number of parameters being a fully connected model.
 The limiting factor on our neural network performance is the size of the dataset.
 Because we only have 502 training datapoints, our neural network cannot adequately generalize when we train a large model with thousands of trainable parameters.